(an occasional series)

 Daedaleopsis confragosa – Blushing bracket

 This common, medium sized fungus, oval in shape and up to 200mm x 100mm in size, is found on the dead wood of beech, birch and, most often, on dead or dying willow.
 It grows singularly or most commonly in tiers, often without the reddish warts.
-The older example on the right was seen in March 2024 and the other in September 2024.
+The lower, older, example was seen in March 2024 and the other in September 2024.
 Unlike the majority of other fungi, they can be found throughout the year and can continue growing for several years, they release spores in late summer and autumn.

 Postia stiptica – Bitter bracket

-Fairly common, these brilliant white fungi can be found in tiers on the sawn ends of felled tree trunks as were these examples which were seen on ash stumps at the north end of DPW.
-Growing up to 100mm across, the example on the left comprised much smaller fruit bodies measuring only 30mm to 40mm across.
-Bitter bracket fungus exudes water droplets from the edge and pores during all but the driest periods although this was not evident when these examples were photographed in March 2024.
+Fairly common, these brilliant white fruiting bodies can be found in tiers on the sawn ends of felled tree trunks as were these examples which were seen on ash stumps at the north end of DPW.
+They can grow up to 100mm.
+The Bitter bracket exudes water droplets from the edge and pores during all but the driest periods although this was not evident when these examples were photographed in March 2024.

 Polyporus squamosus – Dryad’s Saddle